How to Take Care of Pet Birds in Summer?

 Nocturnal birds like owls use gular fluttering to regulate their body temperature.
 This involves rapid, open-mouth breathing and vibrations through the gular or throat membrane.
 The process leads to cooling evaporation, much like sweating in humans.

-Related: Persian Cat Price in India, Lifespan and Profile
+Related: Finch Bird Price in India, Varieties, Lifespan, and Profile

 Special Feathers for Water Storage